Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 In 2016, the results of the Minnesota Coronary Experiment performed at the Mayo Clinic were finally published, showing that among hospital in-patients and residents of nursing homes, replacing saturated fat with polyunsaturated fat again lowered LDL cholesterol but dramatically increased those patients’ risk for heart disease and all-cause mortality.

-Eating a diet low in saturated fat can no longer be considered a rational health recommendation and replacing saturated fat with polyunsaturated fat is simply a bad recommendation.
+Eating a diet low in saturated fat can no longer be considered a rational health recommendation and replacing saturated fat with polyunsaturated fat is a bad recommendation.

 Intuitively, these recommendations, which are still promoted by many healthcare professionals including some cardiologists and dieticians, always seemed specious to me.
 Why?
 Because regular consumption of saturated fat is an essential part of the diet in every Blue Zone and has been part of the EHD for more than 2 million years.
-We should be well adapted to them by now.
+We should be well adapted to it by now.
 And it turns out that we are.

 We now know that most saturated fatty acids with an even number of carbon atoms in their chemical chain (even-chain fatty acids), such as stearic acid and oleic acid, tend to drive up inflammation, and that chronic inflammation increases our risk for chronic diseases.
 But we also know that odd-chain saturated fatty acids such as pentadecanoic acid and heptadecanoic acid found in dairy products and coconut oil tend to lower inflammation and reduce our risk of chronic diseases.
 So, does that mean we should consume very high amounts of odd-chain saturated fatty acids and completely cut out even-chain saturated fatty acids?

 Well, for one thing, many foods rich in saturated fats contain both.
 For example, red meat and dairy contain about equally high amounts of odd and even chain saturated fatty acids.
 We also know that some even chain saturated fatty acids (such as butyric acid found in meat) actually lower inflammation instead of raising it.
-The more we learn about how our bodies work, the more it becomes clear that health is about balance, not categorical binaries such as don’t eat saturated fat/eat lots of saturated fat, or don’t eat pro-inflammatory fat/eat lots of anti-inflammatory fat.
+The more we learn about how our bodies work, the more it becomes clear that health is about balance, not categorical binaries such as don’t eat saturated fat/eat lots of saturated fat, or don’t eat pro-inflammatory fat/only eat anti-inflammatory fat.
 Instead, what seems to be true is that ideally, we want a balance of both pro-inflammatory and anti-inflammatory saturated fats.

 Similarly, certain polyunsaturated fatty acids (PUFAs) such as those found in soy, corn, and other vegetable oils strongly drive up inflammation while others, such as those found in fish and flax tend to tamp inflammation down.
 But here too, we want to resist the temptation to frame the optimally healthy diet as one that includes only anti-inflammatory PUFAs and categorically excludes pro-inflammatory ones.
-An ideal healthy diet should include a balance between the two.
+An ideally healthy diet should include a balance between the two.
 Read on…

 Omega-3 and Omega-6 fatty acids